jackschu/uva-operating-systems-review/markdownfiles/IO.md

     -   handle keyboard then signal done

-<a id="orgb45439b"></a>
+<a id="org482a529"></a>

 ## how are devices connected to processor

 -   device controller on memory bus
--   controller have control registers with emmory addresses
+-   controller have control registers with memory addresses
 -   reading or writing to a control register can cause something to happen
--   buffers and queues also exist on device controler that have memory addr
+-   buffers and queues also exist on device controller that have memory addr
--   device controller signals interrupt controller (please call interupt)
+-   device controller signals interrupt controller (please call interrupt)
 -   device controller is like memory that does extra shit
 -   sometimes theres a bus adapter that connect another adapter that has a device controller eg usb

-<a id="orgec15ef4"></a>
+<a id="org4b38ea6"></a>

 ## devices and caching?